 Amid their “aahs” and nods I would then say, “I am a teacher because of the students.
 My reason for being a teacher is each of you.
-Without you I am not a teacher.”
+Without you, I am just a person – not a teacher.”

 That’s my way of telling my students that the most important stakeholder in a school are them.
 Schools exist because of them.
 School administrators and teachers have work because of them.

-That’s my way of telling them that I exist (as a teacher) to serve their interest.
+That’s my way of telling them that I exist (as a teacher) to serve their interests.